MoseGuerini/boneage_regression/README.md

 # Usage
 We warmly invite the user to run the code on a GPU, because of its computational cost (our training took several hours on a GPU). <br>

+Due to the dimension of Tuner and Model folders we were not able to upload them on github.
+To avoid the problem and make the user able to test the code using our tuning results we upload them at the following link https://drive.google.com/drive/folders/1rpcxS-QmwQeXi2xOJ0TFizjVwslrCufR?usp=share_link.
+The user has to move the folders to the root directory of the project.

 Simply download this repository and run using default parameters.
 ```python
 cd boneage_regression\boneage_regression